 Everyone loves lemonade, but let's be real: it's more sugar than anything else.
 This effervescent fermented version is a little more virtuous, with its healthy dose of good bacteria.

 Did you think kefir only referred to that thick, yogurt-y drink they sell in the dairy section of the grocery store?
 Me too!
-But you can make it at home, with water, for a drink that's similar to kombucha, but without the caffeine and tanginess.
+But you can make it at home, with water or coconut water, for a drink that's similar to kombucha but without the caffeine and tanginess.